scheinerman/SimplexTableaux.jl/README.md

 ```
 Notice that extra variables $x_3$, $x_4$, and $x_5$ are added to the `Tableau`
 as slack variables to convert inequalities into equations.
 That is, canonical
-from LPs are automatically converted into standard form.
+form LPs are automatically converted into standard form.